 Feminism: The Basic Foundations

-“I myself have never been able to find out precisely what
+“I myself have never been able to find out precisely what feminism is:

 I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat.”